thynnmas/vul/README.md

 Include *vul_math.hpp* only to use the normal features.
 For the bare-bones bezier tracing functionality or linear solvers, these headers must be included separately after *vul_math.hpp*.
-Note that *vul_linear.hpp* is broken (it shares the problems and limitations of *vul_linear_solvers.h*, and it shows worse stability for the solvers that *do* work than the C equivalent).
-Consider it a WIP, and avoid for now.
+Note that *vul_linear.hpp* is is the beginning of a port of vul_blas.h, but is neither feature complete nor bug-free; avoid for now!

 ## Collission
 Contains a file filled with a variation of primitive collission checks (direct, n^2 tests).
 Not intended for use